neondatabase/website/content/docs/guides/guides-intro.md

 <DetailIconCards>

-<a href="/docs/introduction/read-replicas" description="Learn about Neon's read replica feature" icon="import">Learn about read replicas</a>
+<a href="/docs/introduction/read-replicas" description="Learn how Neon maximizes scalability and more with instant read replicas" icon="import">Learn about read replicas</a>

-<a href="/docs/guides/read-replica-guide" description="Learn how to create and manage read replicas" icon="import">Working with read replicas</a>
+<a href="/docs/guides/read-replica-guide" description="How to create and manage read replicas" icon="import">Working with read replicas</a>

 <a href="/docs/guides/read-replica-data-analysis" description="Offload data analysis and reporting queries to read replicas" icon="import">Data analysis and reporting</a>